awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 1. Choose **Create File System**\.

-## Create a CodeBuild Project to Use with Amazon EFS<a name="sample-efs-create-acb"></a>
+## Create a CodeBuild project to use with Amazon EFS<a name="sample-efs-create-acb"></a>

- Create a CodeBuild project that uses the VPC you created earlier in this sample\.
+ Create a AWS CodeBuild project that uses the VPC you created earlier in this sample\.
 When the build is run, it mounts the Amazon EFS file system created earlier\.
 Next, it stores the \.jar file created by your Java application in your file system's mount point directory\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.